fireproof-storage/fireproof/README.md

   </a>
 </p>

-### Features

-Embedded JavaScript document database for your app.
+Fireproof is an embedded JavaScript document database designed to streamline app development.
 Data resides locally, with optional encrypted cloud storage and realtime collaboration.
-Live queries, easy sharing, and file attachments make Fireproof ideal for browser-based apps big or small.
+Features like live queries, database branches and snapshots, and file attachments make Fireproof ideal for browser-based apps big or small.

 ## Get Started